Vertiv Holdings Unusual Options Activity

 Vertiv has roots tracing back to 1946 when its founder, Ralph Liebert, developed an air-cooling system for mainframe data rooms.
 As computers started making their way into commercial applications in 1965, Liebert developed one of the first computer room air conditioning, or CRAC, units, enabling the precise control of temperature and humidity.
 The firm has slowly expanded its data center portfolio through internal product development and the acquisition of thermal and power management products like condensers, busways, and switches.
 Vertiv has global operations today; its products can be found in data centers in most regions throughout the world.

-In light of the recent options history for Vertiv Holdings, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.

-Vertiv Holdings's Current Market Status With a trading volume of 2,261,911, the price of VRT is up by 3.87%, reaching $87.93.
-Current RSI values indicate that the stock is is currently neutral between overbought and oversold.
-Next earnings report is scheduled for 35 days from now.
-What Analysts Are Saying About Vertiv Holdings
+Current Position of Vertiv Holdings With a volume of 1,163,445, the price of VRT is up 4.85% at $92.93.
+RSI indicators hint that the underlying stock may be approaching overbought.
+Next earnings are expected to be released in 30 days.
+Professional Analyst Ratings for Vertiv Holdings

-In the last month, 2 experts released ratings on this stock with an average target price of $116.0.
+Over the past month, 2 industry analysts have shared their insights on this stock, proposing an average target price of $116.0.

-Benzinga Edge's Unusual Options board spots potential market movers before they happen.
-See what positions big money is taking on your favorite stocks.
-Click here for access. * Reflecting concerns, an analyst from RBC Capital lowers its rating to Outperform with a new price target of $121. * Maintaining their stance, an analyst from Barclays continues to hold a Equal-Weight rating for Vertiv Holdings, targeting a price of $111.
+20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
+Copy his trades, which have had averaged a 27% profit every 20 days.
+Click here for access. * In a cautious move, an analyst from RBC Capital downgraded its rating to Outperform, setting a price target of $121. * An analyst from Barclays persists with their Equal-Weight rating on Vertiv Holdings, maintaining a target price of $111.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Vertiv Holdings with Benzinga Pro for real-time alerts.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Vertiv Holdings options trades with real-time alerts from Benzinga Pro.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.